Kenny B

-Kenneth Bron (born 1 November 1961), known professionally as Kenny B, is a Surinamese reggae singer who lives in the Netherlands.
+Kenneth Bron (born 1 November 1961), known professionally as Kenny B, is a Surinamese reggae singer.

 Biography

 Bron, a former servant of the Surinamese army, is inspired by Bob Marley.
 He began his career in English and Sranan before being persuaded to sing in Dutch.

 Kenny B signed to the TopNotch-label and released his album Kenny B in May 2015.
 It topped the Dutch Album Chart for one week.
 The second single Parijs chronicled a by-chance-meeting with a Dutch girl in Paris who barely speaks French.
 It spent seven weeks on top of the Dutch Top 40 chart and gave rise to parody-versions.

 In 2016, Kenny B recorded two collaboration-singles; one with rapper/tv-presenter Ali B and R&B-singer Brace, the other, a translated cover-version of 54-46 That's My Number with established pop/reggae-band Doe Maar.
 He also provided the Dutch voice of Tamatoa in the Moana-movie and wrote a song for children's choir Kinderen voor Kinderen.

 In 2017, Kenny B participated in the tv-contest Beste Zangers (Best Singers).

 Kenny B performs in and outside Dutch-speaking countries, and is a copyright-ambassador for other Surinamese artists.
 In 2019 he released the follow-up to his self-titled album and had his tenth no.1-hit on Surinamese station Radio 10 Magic FM.